Parks, Recreation and Historic Preservation

 Skip Navigation LinksHome / Boating / Personal Watercraft

-• Operation of personal watercraft after dusk and before dawn is prohibited.
+• Operation of any personal watercraft after dusk and before dawn is prohibited.

 Required Safety Equipment